A framework for rank identities -- With a view towards operator algebras: Overview of Results

 The above result is not true in general for von Neumann algebras that are not finite.
 In \cite[Example 3.1]{bart_zero_sum}, an example is shown of five idempotents acting on an infinite-dimensional separable complex Hilbert space that are not mutually orthogonal but whose sum is equal to $0$, which is an idempotent.
-If we replace `idempotents' with `projections', which are self-adjoint idempotents, the result is well-known to hold in all von Neumann algebras.
+If we replace `idempotents' with `projections', which are self-adjoint idempotents, the result is well-known to hold in all $C^*$-algebras.

-In \cite[\S 5]{nayak_matrix_mvna}, as an application of rank identities in the context of Murray-von Neumann algebras, the author has shown that for a pair of operators $P,Q$ in $\mathscr{R}_{\textrm{aff}}$ satisfying the Heisenberg commutation relation, $Q \afrprod P \afrdiff P \afrprod Q = i I$, the respective point spectrums of $P$ and $Q$ are empty.
-The existence of such a pair of operators in $\mathscr{R}_{\textrm{aff}}$ is, to date, an open question.
+In \cite[\S 5]{nayak_matrix_mvna}, as an application of rank identities, the present author has shown that if $p, q$ in $\afr$ satisfy the Heisenberg commutation relation, $qp-pq = i1$, then the respective point spectra of $p$ and $q$ must be empty, that is, $p$ and $q$ must be invertible elements in $\afr$.
+The existence of such a pair of elements in $\afr$ is, to date, an open question.
+This conundrum (the so-called Heisenberg-von Neumann puzzle) may be recast in the following manner - Are there invertible operators $p, a$ in $\afr$ such that $p^{-1}ap = 1+a$?
+Or equivalently, is there an invertible operator $a$ in $\afr$ such that $a$ and $1+a$ belong to the same conjugacy class of $\afr$?
+This suggests that any strategy towards its resolution must involve the study of similarity orbits (and related invariants) in $\afr$ in an essential way.